JAlcocerT/Home-Lab/pairdrop/readme.md

 docker compose -f ./pairdrop/docker-compose.yml up -d
 ```

-> Alternative to airdrop and OSS ones like snapdrop
+> Alternative to airdrop and other OSS ones, like snapdrop